- Workplace Violence

 Health and safety recommendations

-Did you know, in June 2011 the Occupational Health and Safety Act was ammended to allow the co-chair representing the workers to submit a recommendation to the employer that carries the same weight as a full committee recommendation?
-The OPSEU health and safety unit has created this template that our members can use for submitting worker only or joint recommendations to their employer.
+Did you know, in June 2011 the Occupational Health and Safety Act was amended to allow the co-chair representing the workers to submit a recommendation to the employer that carries the same weight as a full committee recommendation?
+The OPSEU/SEFPO Worker Safety Unit has created this template that our members can use for submitting worker only or joint recommendations to their employer.

 Return to work Health and Safety Tips

 Workers returning to work following an injury or illness must know that the work they are returning to is safe for them.
-Every effort must be made by all the parties involved in a return to work process to ensure that the worker’s benefits continue until the worker can be safely accommodated back into the workplace.
-Read more of our return to work tip sheet
+Every effort must be made by all parties involved in a return-to-work process to ensure that the worker’s benefits continue until the worker can be safely accommodated back into the workplace.
+Read more of our return-to-work tip sheet

 Sexual Harassment and the OHSA

-Effective September 8, 2016 the Occupational Health and Safety Act (OHSA) was ammended to address issues of sexual violence, sexual harassment, and domestic violence in the workplace.
-These ammendments placed specific obligaiton on the employer including an investigation process.
+Effective September 8, 2016, the Occupational Health and Safety Act (OHSA) was amended to address issues of sexual violence, sexual harassment, and domestic violence in the workplace.
+These amendments placed specific obligation on the employer including an investigation process.

 Several hazards continue to exist in workplaces throughout Ontario without much thought.
-Working alone is definitely near the top of the list of hazards that seemingly cotinue without asking; “Isn’t there a safer way to do this work, instead of all by my self”?
-Read our tip sheet for OPSEU members who work alone or in isolated areas.
+Working alone is definitely near the top of the list of hazards that seemingly continue without asking; “Isn’t there a safer way to do this work, instead of all by myself”?
+Read our tip sheet for OPSEU/SEFPO members who work alone or in isolated areas.